Former financial advisor Dawn Bennett was convicted in a federal court in Maryland of charges she defrauded investors out of millions of dollars.

 The FBI started investigating Bennett in 2015 after the SEC accused her of defrauding investors by “grossly inflating” the amount of assets she managed on her radio talk show and overhyping the returns on her clients’ investments.

 Then, in 2017, the SEC charged Bennett for defrauding investors in a promissory note scheme and then spending their money on herself or for Ponzi-like payments, which coincided with criminal charges in a parallel case.

 According to the SEC and other reports, Bennett used promissory notes to raise more than $20 million from at least 46 investors in her company, DJBennett.com, promising them a 15% return on their investment.

 Many of the investors lost their life savings or retirement funds when they gave their money to Bennett, according to reports.

-Bennett has an extensive regulatory record, including 17 disclosures over her 28-year career with five firms.
+Bennett racked up an extensive regulatory record over her 28-year career with five firms.